Sleepwalker (The Kinks album): Release and reception

 Sleepwalker was released during February 1977 in both the US and UK.
-Although the album, like all Kinks albums since 1967's Something Else by The Kinks, failed to chart in the UK, the album proved to be a success in the US, reaching #21 on the Billboard 200.
-That following March, the title track of the album, backed with "Full Moon", reached #48 in the US, becoming the first Kinks single to reach the Billboard Hot 100 since "Apeman" in 1970.
+Although the album, like all Kinks albums since 1967's Something Else by The Kinks, failed to chart in the UK, the album proved to be a success in the US, reaching No. 21 on the Billboard 200.
+That following March, the title track of the album, backed with "Full Moon", reached No. 48 in the US, becoming the first Kinks single to reach the Billboard Hot 100 since "Apeman" in 1970.
 Its follow-up single, "Juke Box Music", failed to make an impact.
 Although Clive Davis had originally pushed for "Brother" to be released as a single, comparing its appeal to that of Simon and Garfunkel's "Bridge over Troubled Water", it never saw an official single release.

 Critical reaction to the album was generally positive, an improvement on the band's previous reception during their theatrical incarnation.
-Sleepwalker was lauded by Billy Altman of Rolling Stone, who said, "The Kinks' playing on Sleepwalker is easily their most powerful since 'Lola'.
+Sleepwalker was lauded by Billy Altman of Rolling Stone, who said, "The Kinks' playing on Sleepwalker is easily their most powerful since 'Lola'."
 In the UK, Allan Jones in Melody Maker praised the album, saying, that Sleepwalker "emphatically testifies to the dramatic artistic revival of Raymond Douglas Davies, whose supreme talents as a writer have been so distressingly overlooked during the first half of [the 1970s].
 [Sleepwalker] really is the group's strongest and most organised album in years."
 Giovanni Dadomo of Sounds was less approving, saying, "it's not the great new album one always hopes for."

+Two of the previously unreleased songs from Sleepwalker sessions were later included on the 1994 EP Waterloo Sunset '94: "Elevator Man" and "On the Outside".

+Sleepwalker was remastered and reissued on CD in 1998 with bonus tracks: the B-sides "Prince of the Punks" and "Artificial Light", the version of "On the Outside" from Waterloo Sunset '94 EP and previously unreleased "The Poseur" and original mix of "On the Outside".